 Highly resilient people are proactive in the face of high demand rather than feeling angry or intimidated by it.

 Taking control of something helps counter a sense of helplessness when things threaten to overwhelm us.
-Break the situation or problem down and tackle one bit at a time.
+Break the situation or problem down and tackle it one bit at a time.

 Resilient people can control their emotional responses and behaviour.
 They also have insight into the reactions of the people around them.
 They experience the same ups and downs as the rest of us, but they can function well under pressure because of the way they have of embracing a situation and making choices about it.

-Day 3 Challenge: Focus on What You Can Control
+Day 3 Challenge: Focus on What You can Control